Fujifilm X70 versus Fujifilm X-E3

 |Canon G7 X Mark II (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||2000||8.0||7||YES|

 |Fujifilm X-A3 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||6.0||7||no|

 |Ricoh GR II (⇒ lft | rgt)||no||no||3.0||1230||fixed||no||4000||4.0||3||no|

 Both the X70 and the X-E3 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-E3 replaced the earlier Fujifilm X-E2S, while the X70 does not have a direct predecessor.

 So what conclusions can be drawn?
-Is there a clear favorite between the Fujifilm X70 and the Fujifilm X70?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Fujifilm X70 better than the Fujifilm X-E3 or vice versa?
+The listing below highlights the relative strengths of the two models.

 Advantages of the Fujifilm X70:

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Ready to shoot: Has a lens build-in, whereas the X-E3 requires a separate lens.